apdevelop/digital-thermometer-ds2480b-ds18b20/README.md

 It will output list of serial ports in system:
 `Serial ports: /dev/ttyAMA0 /dev/ttyS0 /dev/ttyUSB0`

-The `/dev/ttyUSB0` is actually virtual serial port of `FT232RL` chip of USB-UART adapter in this case.
+The `/dev/ttyUSB0` in this example is virtual serial port of `FT232RL` chip of USB-UART adapter.

-Run application with serial port name provided:
+Run application with serial port name provided as command line argument:

 `./DigitalThermometer.ConsoleApp /dev/ttyUSB0`